pkgw/tex-stuff/README.md

 Note that the original file did come with the following notice:

-  This file may be used for non-profit purposes.
-It may not be distributed in exchange for money, other than distribution costs.
+> This file may be used for non-profit purposes.
+It may not be
+> distributed in exchange for money, other than distribution costs.
-  The author provides it "as is" and does not guarantee it in any way.
+> The author provides it “as is” and does not guarantee it in any way.

 Contributors
 ------------